SharePoint Find Large Files – Manual & PowerShell Methods

 Alternate Solution For Migrating Large Files to a Sperate Site

 In some scenarios, admins want to separate the large files to another site for better file organization.
-To facilitate this an admin can migrate the large file to another site by using an advanced solution.
+To facilitate this an admin can store their large files to a different tenant by using an advanced solution.
 However, the manual method for migrating these large files requires lots of effort and time.

-In this case, if you want to go with an advanced and automated method you should use SharePoint Migrator.
+In this case, if you want to go with an advanced and automated method you should use SharePoint Migration Tool.
 This tool is recommended by Microsoft MVPs and experts.
 You can download it from below by clicking on the download button.

 Conclusion

-Finding a Large file in SharePoint Online without knowing efficient search can be a hectic task for admins and users.
+In SharePoint find large files without knowing efficient search can be a hectic task for admins and users.
 However, it is crucial for optimizing performance, managing storage, and ensuring compliance.
 In this write-up, we have discussed how you can use different methods like Storage Metrics, Search with the Size, or advanced solutions like PowerShell to automate the search process across multiple sites or your entire tenant.
 Additionally, we have also mentioned a common scenario for managing large files and a solution to efficiently migrate large files.